aqual3o/mutex/README.md

 Raise a request for mutex.
 Returns a native JS promise.
 Wait for it to resolve before doing anything.

 #### release ()
-Releases the lock once the task is done for other threads/tasks to do acquire it and perform opeartions on shared resource. __ALWAYS__ release the lock wether task is scuccessfully done or not, otherwise it'll create a deadlock.
+Releases the lock once the task is done for other threads/tasks to acquire it and perform operations on shared resource. __ALWAYS__ release the lock wether task is scuccessfully done or not, otherwise it'll create a deadlock.

 ### Basic Example